Skip to main content

 Core Platform Concepts

-Workspace — Organization-level container for users, workflows, agents, integrations, and files in the XY Platform.
+Workspace — Your organization’s area in XY for managing users, workflows, agents, integrations, and files.

 Execution Modes